sagemath/trac_to_gh/Issue 3825.md

 # Issue 3825: 2d-plots has no functionality for grid lines

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3825

 Original creator: saliola